theblacklotus/suicide-barbie/readme.txt

 		the video for bp features music without samples from maggio if you want to hear it on your psp it's included in this archive (suicidebarbie_bpv.at3)

-	*) oh, and you think demoscene is about being original? you should watch this... link to pollinate.mov
+	*) oh, and you think demoscene is about being original? you should watch this... tp://mirror.support.nl/pub/tbl/movies/pollinate.mov
+			inspiration vs. rip-off

 	unfinished text starts here :)